Possibly more about Barbara than you want to know

 Growing up on a small farm in southwestern Iowa, we had horses, sheep, cows, dogs, cats and chickens.
 My best friend was a Palomino gelding that I called Sunny.
 That was a lifetime ago, but I still miss him terribly.
 If we lived in the country on more than our half-acre, I would seriously consider inviting at least a pony to be part of our family.
 He could mow the lawn and fertilize at the same time.

 In high school my first ‘real’ job, and introduction to withholding tax (egads), was as my Dad’s office clerk.
 My father was a general practice doctor, and almost all of his brothers and sisters, plus Grandpa, were medical professionals.
 Mom was a registered nurse.
-So, I grew up around medical terminology and at 5, knew what a sphygmomanometer was, how to spell it, and how to use it.
+So, I grew up around medical terminology and at 5, knew what a sphygmomanometer was (hint: it’s a blood pressure measuring cuff), how to spell it, and how to use it.
 During senior year, I worked in the pathology lab at a local hospital, typing up autopsy reports.
+Much later, as a freelance writer, that experience came in handy when I was asked to compose a study guide of medical terms for health care students.
+Life is a funny thing.

 But I became a botanist